lcmpbll/Capstone/README.md

 >
 >> _Build Dog, DogList, DogParkControl basic structure_
 >
->## 9/24/22
+>## 9/21/22 8hrs / 16 hrs total
 >
->2p -
+>> _Working in app, can create, new dogs with traits, and delete them, can send them to the park._
 >
+>## 9/24/22 2hrs / 18 hrs total
+>
+>2p - 4p
+>
->>AWS tutorial, add amplify, display list, use api to call to database, still working on this tutorial, should be able to host images but they are just popping up as broken img files.
+>> _AWS tutorial, add amplify, display list, use api to call to database, still working on this tutorial, should be able to host images but they are just popping up as broken img files._
+>